-RDM should be organized according the FAIR principles on Findability, Accessibility, Interoperability and Reusability and, where applicable, GCP requirements.
+Research data should be organized according the FAIR principles, making data Findable, Accessible, Interoperable and Reusable and, where applicable, additional requirements (e.g. for WMO, GCP and GDPR).
 It should be well documented, transparent and traceable.
 Legislation and growing emphasis on issues such as reproducibility, integrity of research and the requirement of subsidy providers for sharing data require specific working procedures, facilities and support.

 All Amsterdam UMC (clinical and non-clinical) researchers can get support on their study preparation, including writing a data management plan, their data collection (including appropriate tooling), preparing data for statistical analysis, and sharing and publication of research data.

 The Research data management department’s expertise is translated into policies, education, consultation and executive support, and we are the entrance point for requests for Epic data and setting up an additional data collection for research in Epic.

 The Standard Operating Procedure (SOP) for Research Data Management describes the requirements for handling research data at Amsterdam UMC.
 The way you organize this must be described in a data management plan and reviewed by an RDM consultant.
 The SOP provides general requirements, explanation and links to supporting documents, templates, tooling, support and websites.
 The SOP and DMP template have been approved by various grant providers

 - At location AMC via the Graduate School, three times a year

 - At location VUmc in collaboration with the UBVU, six times a year

 RDM (with the focus on Clinical Data Management) within the center specific BROK eCRF design in OpenClinica (Amstrdam UMC location AMC)

 Castor EDC courses on eCRF design (both for beginners and advanced)

 Consultation and support